I don’t think I need to tell you how big social media is.

 Which platform will you focus on more?

-And which site will go big in 2016?
+And, which site will go big next?

 Let me know your guesses and answers in the comments.